What is our vision, our desired future, our ‘north star’?

 - Supportive and mutual learning amongst MHP-IF projects and with others who share their interests

 - Stronger systemic supports for optimal child and youth mental health promotion in Canada

 What we do

-Guided by our vision and niche, the Hub offers three main types of supports.
-We:
+Guided by our vision and niche, the Hub:

-- Curate knowledge and resources to fill meaningful gaps, and to share lessons from the MHP-IF
+- Curates knowledge and resources to fill meaningful gaps, and to share lessons from the MHP-IF

-- Make connections amongst MHP-IF funded projects, between projects and others working in the field, and with system leaders, using virtual and in-person approaches
+- Makes connections amongst MHP-IF funded projects, between projects and others with relevant expertise, experiences and networks, using virtual and in-person approaches

-- Provide access to mentors, advice, and guidance from leaders in child and youth mental health promotion, research, evaluation, and knowledge exchange
+- Provides access to advice and guidance on intervention planning, research, evaluation, and knowledge exchange